kljensen/class-qa/README.md

-# Docker actix postgres redis todo example
+# Class Q&A

-This is a Dockerized version of the
+This is based on the
 [actix todo example](https://github.com/actix/examples/tree/master/todo)
 in
 [Rust](https://www.rust-lang.org/).